RedBedHed/blipsort/README.md

 ## Techniques

 ### Branchless Lomuto
 The decades-old partitioning algorithm recently made a resurgence when researchers discovered ways remove the inner condition.
 Orson Peter's method&mdash; which he published on his blog a little under two months ago&mdash; is the fastest yet.
-It employs a gap in the data to move elements twice per iteration rather than swapping them (six moves).
+It employs a gap in the data to move elements twice per iteration rather than swapping them (three moves).

 ### Pivot Selectivity
 The sort carefully selects the middlemost pivot from a set of five sorted candidates.